Pinky and the Brain: Premise

 Pinky and the Brain are genetically enhanced laboratory mice who reside in a cage in the Acme Labs research facility.
-Pinky is good-natured but feeble-minded, while Brain is highly intelligent but arrogant and bitter.
-In the bulk of each episode, Brain devises a new plan to take over the world with Pinky's assistance, which ultimately ends in failure, usually due to the impossibility of Brain's plan, his own overconfidence, an oversight on his part, Pinky's bumbling, circumstances beyond their control, or a combination thereof.
+Pinky is good-natured but feeble-minded, while the Brain is highly intelligent but arrogant, devious, and bitter.
+In the bulk of each episode, the Brain devises a new plan to take over the world with Pinky's assistance, which ultimately ends in failure, usually due to the impossibility of the Brain's plan, his own arrogance and overconfidence, an oversight on his part, Pinky's bumbling, circumstances beyond their control, or a combination thereof.

 This formula has some exceptions.
 One centers on Snowball's plan to take over the world using Microsponge (a parody of Microsoft).
-Another episode features Brain's single day where he tries to do anything but take over the world: in the end, a group of people votes that he should take over the world on the one day that he does not want to.
+Another episode features the Brain's single day where he tries to do anything but take over the world: in the end, a group of people votes that he should take over the world on the one day that he does not want to.
 In common with many other Animaniacs shorts, many episodes are in some way a parody of something else, usually a film or novel.

 Many of the Pinky and the Brain episodes occur at Acme Labs, located in a large American city underneath a suspension bridge.
 Several episodes take place in historical times, with Pinky and Brain in the laboratory of some scientifically minded person, including Merlin, H. G. Wells, Ivan Pavlov, and Johannes Gutenberg.
 There is very little continuity between episodes, outside of the common fixtures of the two mice.
 Though some plans for world domination from early episodes are subsequently referred to in later seasons; for example, Brain's mechanical human suit that was first used in "Win Big" reappears when Brain faces his rival Snowball in "Snowball".

-Both Pinky and Brain, white lab mice kept as part of Acme Labs' experimentation, have undergone significant genetic alteration, per the show's title lyrics, "their genes have been spliced" which gives the two mice amplified intelligence over that of a typical mouse, the ability to talk to humans, and anthropomorphism.
+Both Pinky and the Brain, white lab mice kept as part of Acme Labs' experimentation, have undergone significant genetic alteration, per the show's title lyrics, "their genes have been spliced" which gives the two mice amplified intelligence over that of a typical mouse, the ability to talk to humans, and anthropomorphism.
 "Project B.R.A.I.N." suggests that the gene splicing occurred on September 9, 1995, which is coincident to the first full episode of Pinky and the Brain.
 The episode "Brainwashed" states that the gene splicing was done by Dr. Mordough, along with Snowball the hamster and Precious the cat, using the Acme Gene Splicer, a bagel warmer, and a hot dog steamer.

-Although Pinky and Brain plan to conquer the world, they do not show much animosity.
+Although Pinky and the Brain plan to conquer the world, they do not show much animosity.
 In a Christmas special, Pinky even wrote a letter to Santa Claus saying that Brain had the world's best interests at heart.